My favorites | Sign in

 • visit: This function is called after the content of a URL is downloaded successfully.
 You can easily get the url, text, links, html, and unique id of the downloaded page.

-You should also implement a controller class which specifies the seeds of the crawl, the folder in which intermediate crawl data should be stored and number of concurrent threads:
+You should also implement a controller class which specifies the seeds of the crawl, the folder in which intermediate crawl data should be stored and the number of concurrent threads:

 public class Controller {